nus-cs2103-AY2526S1/ip/docs/README.md

 ## Adding a Client

 Adds a new client with the provided name, contact number, age, occupation, and current policies.
+Phone Number: Strictly a 8-digit number with no spacing or special characters in between
+Age: Must be an integer

 **Example:**
 `addclient, John Doe, 12345678, 30, Engineer, PolicyA`